 We may issue debt securities either separately, or together with, or upon the conversion or exercise of or in exchange for, other securities described in this prospectus.
 Debt securities may be our senior, senior subordinated or subordinated obligations and, unless otherwise specified in a supplement to this prospectus, the debt securities will be our direct, unsecured obligations and may be issued in one or more series.
 The senior debt securities and the subordinated debt securities are together referred to in this prospectus as the "debt securities."
 We may issue debt securities under an indenture to be entered between us and a trustee; the form of which is included as an exhibit to the registration statement of which this prospectus is a part.
 The indenture does not limit the amount of securities that may be issued under it and provides that debt securities may be issued in one or more securities.
 Our board of directors or a committee designated by the board will determine the terms of the debt securities being offered.
 This prospectus contains only general terms and provisions of the debt securities.
 The applicable prospectus supplement will describe the particular terms of the debt securities offered thereby.
 You should read any prospectus supplement and any free writing prospectus that we may authorize to be provided to you related to the debt securities being offered, as well as the complete indenture that contains the terms of the debt securities.
-The form of indenture has been filed as an exhibit to the registration statement of which this prospectus is a part, and any supplemental indenture or forms of debt securities containing the terms of debt securities we offer under this prospectus will be filed as an exhibit to the registration statement of which this prospectus will be filed as an exhibit to the registration statement of which this prospectus is a part, or will be incorporated by reference from another report that we file with the SEC.
+The form of indenture has been filed as an exhibit to the registration statement of which this prospectus is a part, and any supplemental indenture or forms of debt securities containing the terms of debt securities we offer under this prospectus will be filed as an exhibit to the registration statement of which this prospectus will be incorporated by reference from another report that we file with the SEC.